This medication is typically used for hepatitis C. It requires a few weeks to take effect.

 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your doctor or pharmacist.
 He or she can help you to determine whether or not the medication is the source of the problem.

 Taking this medication during pregnancy may be harmful for the baby.
-Women of childbearing potential and men who are taking the medication should use two effective contraceptive methods, except contraceptive that contains hormone (birth control pill, patch, etc.), during treatment and for several months after the end of it.
+Women of childbearing potential and men who are taking the medication should use two effective contraceptive methods during treatment and for several months after the end of it.
 Ask your healthcare professional for details.

 Pregnant women should not use this product.
 If you're planning a pregnancy or become pregnant, contact your family doctor.
 Pregnant contacts should also be protected from exposure to the medication.